 We encourage you to contact your agent to confirm your policy type and discuss your coverages.

 A deductible is the amount of money the policyholder agrees to pay before any claims payment is due from the insurance company.
 The policyholder chooses the deductible amount when they buy a policy.
 Higher deductibles result in lower premiums, but cost policyholders more when there is a claim.

 The policy’s deductible amount is subtracted from your claim payment.
 Proof of deductible payment is required.
 If the cost to repair or replace damaged property is less than the deductible amount, you will not receive a claim payment.

 Per Texas law, the full replacement cost will not be paid (see How Depreciation Affects Claims Payments, above) unless the policyholder provides proof they paid the deductible.
 Proof of payment can be in the form of a canceled check, money order receipt, credit card statement, or a copy of an executed installment plan contract or other financing arrangement that requires full payment of the deductible over time.

 You can check your policy’s deductible amount on the policy Declarations page.
 It is listed in the table Property and Form Description under “Per Item/Per Unit Deductible,” “Amt.”
 You may also confirm the deductible amount by contacting your agent.

 Example Claims Payment Calculations

-Below is an example of TWIA claim payments on an actual cash value policy and a replacement cost coverage policy.
+Below is an example of TWIA claim payments on an ACV policy and an RCV policy.